PatrykGrzyb/super-duper-3-columns-challange/README.md

 # super-duper-3-columns-challange
-Just my first challange trying to get into sass and pattern7.1 and trying learn BEM
+That was my first Frontend Mentor challange during this project I was trying to jump into sass and pattern 7.1 (atleast a bit) also trying to use BEM.